aaz25/431-2021/classes/class02/README.md

 1. Each class is recorded.
 The Class 01 recording is available on [Canvas](https://canvas.case.edu/) through Modules, or you can view (and, I believe, download) it on the Zoom link provided in our Shared Google Drive.
 Recordings of each class should be posted the next morning.
 If you have problems accessing the recordings, let us know about it on [Piazza](https://thomaselove.github.io/431/).

+2. Your first substantial deliverable for the course is [Lab 01](https://github.com/THOMASELOVE/431-2021/blob/main/labs/lab01/lab01.md) which requires you to answer four questions.
+The deadline, as always, is on the [Course Calendar](https://thomaselove.github.io/431/calendar.html).
+    - You'll not be analyzing any data using R in this Lab (unlike all the other Labs) but you'll still want to be able to run R to do it.
+    - You'll need to have read the introduction to David Spiegelhalter's *The Art of Statistics* before you do the lab.

+3. **MORE TO COME** on the Welcome to 431 survey.

+4. Dr. Love will be away next Tuesday 2021-08-31, so Class 03 will be a pre-recorded Lecture.
+You will receive instructions on how to watch Class 03 soon, via email and via Piazza.

+5. Next Thursday's Class 04 will be a working session using R to do several things that will be especially helpful in preparing your responses to Lab 01 and also for Lab 02, so it would be helpful to bring a laptop next Thursday with R running on it, if you can.

-2. There is an R package and set of tools developed by Stephanie Spielman and colleagues called the [introverse](https://spielmanlab.github.io/introverse/articles/introverse_online.html) which is another way to get some help with basic ideas in R and the tidyverse that we'll be discussing through the semester.
+6. Our [Software Tutorials page](https://github.com/THOMASELOVE/431-2021/blob/main/software/README.md) links to lots of useful resources like the introverse, and we recommend you take some time this weekend to get R installed and start getting up to speed.
+For example, there is a new R package and set of tools developed by Stephanie Spielman and colleagues called the [introverse](https://spielmanlab.github.io/introverse/articles/introverse_online.html) which is another way to get some help with basic ideas in R and the tidyverse that we'll be discussing through the semester.
 Here's a [quote from the introverse's page on Github](https://spielmanlab.github.io/introverse/index.html):

 > The [introverse package](https://spielmanlab.github.io/introverse/index.html) provides alternate documentation for commonly-used functions and concepts in Base R and in the tidyverse.
 The provided resources are meant to complement, not replace official documentation and existing R resources.
 Therefore, the goal of the introverse is to provide beginner-oriented help for most introductory topics within R and the tidyverse, not to provide comprehensive help about using all of R. We hope introverse can help you (and/or your students!) get up-and-running within R and the tidyverse, so that once you get your bearings you can eventually “graduate” from the introverse and take advantage of the official comprehensive documentation/resources.

-3. Our [Software Tutorials page](https://github.com/THOMASELOVE/431-2021/blob/main/software/README.md) links to lots of useful resources like the introverse, and we recommend you take some time this weekend to get R installed and start getting up to speed.

 -----------------

 ## One Last Thing

+**MORE TO COME**.